Provincial governments of Sri Lanka

 Provincial governments of Sri Lanka are the devolved governments of the nine Provinces of Sri Lanka.
 In accordance with the Sri Lankan constitution, provinces have legislative power over a variety of matters including agriculture, education, health, housing, local government, planning, road transport and social services.
-The constitution also gives them powers over police and land but successive central governments have refused to devolve these powers to the provinces.

 Background

 The provinces were first established by the British rulers of Ceylon in 1833.
 Over the next century most of the administrative functions were transferred to the districts, the second level administrative division.
-By the middle of the 20th century the provinces had become merely ceremonial.
+By the middle of the 20th century, the provinces had become merely ceremonial.

 This changed in 1987 during an attempt to end the Sri Lankan Civil War when the Indo-Sri Lanka Accord was signed on 29 July 1987, following several decades of increasing demand for a decentralization.
 One of the requirements of the accord was that the Sri Lankan government to devolve powers to the provinces.
 Accordingly, on 14 November 1987 the Sri Lankan Parliament passed the 13th Amendment to the 1978 Constitution of Sri Lanka of Sri Lanka and the Provincial Councils Act No 42 of 1987.
 On 3 February 1988 nine provincial councils were created by order.
 The first elections for provincial councils took place on 28 April 1988 in North Central, North Western, Sabaragamuwa, and Uva provinces.
 On 2 June 1988 elections were held for provincial councils for Central, Southern and Western provinces.

 The Indo-Lanka Accord also required the merger of the Eastern and Northern provinces into one administrative unit.
 The accord required a referendum to be held by 31 December 1988 in the Eastern Province to decide whether the merger should be permanent.
 Crucially, the accord allowed the Sri Lankan president to postpone the referendum at his discretion.
 On September 2 and 8 1988 President Jayewardene issued proclamations enabling the Eastern and Northern provinces to be one administrative unit administered by one elected council, creating the North Eastern Province.
 Elections in the newly merged North Eastern Province were held on 19 November 1988.
 On 1 March 1990, just as the Indian Peace Keeping Force was preparing to withdraw from Sri Lanka, Annamalai Varadaraja Perumal, Chief Minister of North Eastern Province, moved a motion in the North Eastern Provincial Council declaring independent Eelam.
 President Premadasa reacted to Permual's unilateral declaration of independence by dissolving the provincial council and imposing direct rule on the province.
 The province was ruled directly from Colombo until it was dissolved on 31 December 2006.